You've heard of varicose veins — those swollen veins that sometimes show

 generally harmless and basically the same kind of thing as varicose veins in the legs.

 But what exactly is a varicocele and how do you get rid of it?

 What Is a Varicocele?

 In all guys, a structure called the spermatic cord (which contains arteries,

 veins, nerves, and tubes) provides a connection and circulates blood to and from the testicles.
-Veins carry the blood
+Veins carry

 But sometimes these valves can fail.
 When this happens, some of the blood can flow

 in reverse.
 This backed-up blood can collect in pools in the veins, which then causes